learnk8s/learnk8s.io/_blog/why-kube/index.md

 And there's a constant pointing fingers between the teams.

+Chaos.

 It would be much easier if the teams could play nicely together.

-They could finally focus on releasing features rather than fighting each other.
+They could finally focus on releasing features rather than playing the blame game.

 And you could finally smile at features shipped around the clock.

 If only!

-If only you could also cut your cloud provider bills too!

-Paying for something that you don't use still hurts.

 Less spending, quicker iterations and delivery.